VentuzTechnology/Ventuz.Extension.prerelease/README.md

 #### Value Generators

-If a node need to be validated every frame, regardless if an Input Property has changed or it doesn't come with any inputs at all, the function is called a *Generate Function* and follows the naming rule `Generate...`.
+If a node needs to be validated every frame, regardless if an Input Property has changed or not or it even does not come with any inputs at all, the function is called a *Generate Function* and follows the naming rule `Generate...`.

-This Node generates a random number every frame even if its Input Property `Range` doesn't change:
+This Node example generates a random number every frame even if its Input Property `Range` doesn't change:

 ```c#
 public class MyRandomGenerator : VxContentNode